huizezhang-sherry/ferrn/reference/huber.md

     glyphs](https://ggplot2.tidyverse.org/reference/draw_key.html), to
     change the display of the layer in the legend.

+- index.fun, index_fun:

+  a function, the projection pursuit index function, see examples

 - na.rm:

   If `FALSE`, the default, missing values are removed with a warning.
 If